-Darbar Movie Review: The Ultimate Rajinikanth Show For The Die-Hard Fans!
+Darbar Movie Review: Ultimate Rajinikanth Show For Die-Hard Thalaivar Fans!

 - Impactless antagonist

-- Rushed climax sequence
+- Rushed climax sequence.

 Verdict

-Darbar is the ultimate Rajinikanth show which is specially made for the die-hard fans of the superstar.
+Darbar is specially made for the die-hard fans of the superstar.
 However, it might not be a totally satisfying watch for the cine-goers.